The application for the Call for Scores is now open!

 These are not exhaustive examples.

-A panel of NAT 28 members and outside adjudicators will select three winning compositions.
+A panel of NAT 28 members will select three winning compositions.
 The selected pieces will be presented at NAT 28's annual Pittsburgh Composers Project concert.
-The concert will take place on Saturday, April 16, 2022 at 7:30 pm at the Kelly-Strayhorn Theater (5941 Penn Ave).
+The concert will take place on Friday, March 24, 2023 at 7:30 pm at the Kelly-Strayhorn Theater (5941 Penn Ave).
 Composers of selected scores will receive an award of $500 to aid in their attendance of the event.
 They will also receive a high-quality recording of the concert.

 1. The Call For Scores is open to all Pittsburgh-based emerging composers.
 The composer must be living or studying in Pittsburgh and its region.
 The Greater Pittsburgh Area, as defined by the U.S. Census Bureau, includes the following counties: Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, and Westmoreland.

-2. Each composer can submit up to two (2) scores, in PDF format only, of a chamber work incorporating at least three (3) and up to all of the following six (6) instruments: flute, clarinet, violin, cello, piano, percussion.
+2. Each composer can submit up to two (2) scores, in PDF format only, of a chamber work incorporating at least three (3) and up to all of the following seven (7) instruments: flute, clarinet, violin, viola, cello, piano, percussion.
 Scores are limited to one part per instrument listed - for example, a score requiring two percussionists would not be considered.
 Flute (piccolo/alto flute) and clarinet (Eb/A/bass clarinet) doublings are acceptable.
 Do not send parts at this time.

 3. Amplification or electronics are possible, however the composer will be responsible for the operation of the electronic elements.